Theory & Psychology

 6.2 Online First publication

 - Further information

 Theory & Psychology publishes exclusively in English.
 Papers must be original and not currently under review elsewhere.
-Normally articles are 5000-8000 words, but may be as long as 10,000 words (including abstract, footnotes and references) depending on the subject matter.
-Papers that are longer than 10,000 word are returned to authors for trimming.
+Normally articles are 5000-8000 words, but may be as long as 10,000 words (including abstract, footnotes, and references) depending on the subject matter.
+Papers that are longer than 10,000 words are returned to authors for trimming.
 Notes or comments should not exceed 2500 words.
-For Book Reviews see below.

 The list of authors should include all those who can legitimately claim authorship.
 This is all those who: